-

 - A group representative can be appointed

-In accordance with section 12 of the Implementation Act, the following criteria must be met in order for class actions suits to be brought:
+According to Section 12 of the Implementation Act, the following criteria must be met for class actions to be brought:

 - The claims must be similar in essence

-These criteria implements Article 7(4) of EU Directive 2020/1828.
-However, the criteria in section 12 partially corresponds to the criteria in section 254 b, subsection 1, of the Administration of Justice Act and section 12 must be interpreted in accordance with the corresponding criteria in the Administration of Justice Act.
+These criteria implement Article 7(4) of EU Directive 2020/1828.
+However, the criteria in Section 12 partly correspond to the criteria in Section 254 b, subsection 1, of the Administration of Justice Act and Section 12 must be interpreted in accordance with the corresponding criteria in the Administration of Justice Act.

 These criteria are relatively strict.
-The criterion that a class action suit must be the best processual option to address a certain claim entails that the court will only issue a group certificate if no other option for addressing the claim is better suited.
-Therefore, this criterion is the most difficult to fulfil.
+The criterion that a class action must be the best procedural option to address a particular claim means that the court will only issue a group certificate if no other option is better suited to dealing with the claim.
+This criterion is therefore the most difficult to meet.

-If the court does not allow the class action suit to go forward, the group members of the suit must bring their claims individually.
+If the court does not allow the class action to proceed, the group members must bring their claims individually.

-This was the case in the decision UfR 2018.3361 Ø, in which the association “Class Action against AP Pension” brought a case as a class action against the insurer AP Pension Livsforsikringsselskab.
-The High Court dismissed the class action as the conditions in section 254 b, subsection 1, (1) and (5), were not met.
-The High Court took into account that the class action was not sufficiently similar in essence as the class action group included both working and retired individuals, and the same factual circumstances were not present for the individual members.
+This was the case in the decision UfR 2018.3361 Ø, in which the association “Class Action against AP Pension” brought a class action against the insurer AP Pension Livsforsikringsselskab.
+The High Court dismissed the class action as the conditions in Section 254 b, subsection 1, (1) and (5), were not met.
+The High Court considered that the class action was not sufficiently similar in essence as the class action included both employed and retired individuals as group members, and the individual members did not share the same factual circumstances.

 -